Life expectancy: Variation over time

 The following information is derived from the 1961 Encyclopædia Britannica and other sources, some with questionable accuracy.
 Unless otherwise stated, it represents estimates of the life expectancies of the world population as a whole.
 In many instances, life expectancy varied considerably according to class and gender.

 Life expectancy at birth takes account of infant mortality and child mortality but not prenatal mortality.

-Life expectancy increases with age as the individual survives the higher mortality rates associated with childhood.
-For instance, the table above gives the life expectancy at birth among 13th-century English nobles at 30.
-Having survived to the age of 21, a male member of the English aristocracy in this period could expect to live: